ifyoudieincanada/above-average/README.md

 # Above Average

-Above Average is an iOS application to help students organized their assignments.
+Above Average is an iOS application to help students organize their assignments.

 Features:
 * Real time grade calculation by weight